 - Experience with companion diagnostic development

-- Experience interacting with investigators and clinical trial sites for successful implementation of biomarker plan
+- Experience interacting with investigators and clinical trial sites for successful implementation of biomarker plan and communicating data to internal and external stakeholders

-- Experience with vendor selection and oversight for biomarker sample collection
+- Experience with vendor selection and oversight

 - Experience in constructing and writing regulatory filings (IND, CTA, etc.), authoring biomarker portion of clinical protocols, study procedures manuals and clinical study reports